bryango/flakes/README.md

 ## no home-manager

 I _do_ use home-manager but these are the temporary packages I specifically do _not_ want to keep track of.
-Basically, we are emulating the cursed `nix-env` functionality with `nix-channel`, where things are dirty but somewhat efficient.
+We are emulating the cursed `nix-env` functionality with `nix-channel`, where things are dirty yet efficient.

 ## no submodules